 Eating 6 meals a day has its purpose for trying to pack on muscle and size, but reducing amount of meals with intermittent fasting will help balance insulin and keep the weight in check.

-All you are doing is spiking insulin all day particularly if eating before going to bed it will keep you from sleeping.
+All you are doing is spiking insulin all day, particularly if eating before going to bed will keep you from sleeping.

 You can wake up from blood sugar fluctuations either in the middle of the night or wake up craving foods.